Field effect two-dimensional electron gases in modulation-doped InSb surface quantum wells: Supplementary Material

-The six sections in the Supplementary Material contain additional information on sample fabrication, magnetotransport characterization of Hall bars, effective mass and quantum lifetime experiments, $\mathbf{k\cdot p}$ calculations, coincidence experiments and modeling, and weak anti-localization experiments.
+The eight sections in the Supplementary Material contain additional information on MBE growth, bandstructure profiles, sample fabrication, magnetotransport characterization of Hall bars, effective mass and quantum lifetime measurements, $\mathbf{k\cdot p}$ calculations, coincidence experiments and modeling, and weak anti-localization experiments.

 E.A.B. and F.S. contributed equally to this paper.
 The authors thank Christine Nicoll for useful discussions.
 E.A.B. acknowledges support from a Mike and Ophelia Lazaridis Fellowship.
 This research was undertaken thanks in part to funding from the Canada First Research Excellence Fund (Transformative Quantum Technologies) and the Natural Sciences and Engineering Research Council (NSERC) of Canada.
 The University of Waterloo's QNFCF facility was used for this work.
 This infrastructure would not be possible without the significant contributions of CFREF-TQT, CFI, ISED, the Ontario Ministry of Research and Innovation, and Mike and Ophelia Lazaridis.
 Their support is gratefully acknowledged.